25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

-Let’s explore the 25 best things to do in Baja California, that you cannot miss if you travel to the most scenic Mexican Region.
-From the harsh rocky desert to the bleu coastal views, the underwater sceneries, and majestic whales.
-This and more in this post.
+Let’s explore the 25 best things to do in Baja California that you cannot miss if you travel to the most scenic Mexican Region.
+From the harsh rocky desert to the blue coastal views, the underwater scenery, and majestic whales, this and more are in this post.

-Baja California is a fascinating region to explore for its variety of ecosystems and landscapes.
+Baja California is a fascinating region to explore for its various ecosystems and landscapes.

 The contrast between the blue ocean and the red rocky desert dotted with green cacti conquers the heart of many and makes it a playground for photographers and nature lovers.

-Here in this post, I will share all the most amazing things that you can do in Baja California and I hope you will fall in love with this region as I did.
+In this post, I will share all the amazing things that you can do in Baja California.
+I hope you will fall in love with this region as I did.

 Unmissable things to do in Baja California